High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 \subsection{System Structure and Semiconductor Gain}

-The system structure is briefly depicted in Fig.~\ref{sys structure}.
+The system structure of the proposed RB-SWIPT scheme is briefly depicted in Fig.~\ref{sys structure}.
 Overall, the system can be divided into three parts: transmitter, receiver, and spatially separated resonator.
 The transmitter is mainly composed of a gain medium, a pump source and a data loader.
 The data loader can load the electric signal into the pump source for data transfer.
 Then, the pump source releases beam carrying the data signal in the form of optical radiation to the gain medium.
 The gain medium receives the energy and occurs the stimulated absorption, spontaneous emission, and stimulated emission, generating photons to form resonant beams.
 The receiver mainly includes three elements: photovoltaic (PV) panel module, beam splitter, and avalanche photodiode (APD) module \cite{aziz2014simulation,campbell2007APD}.
-The beam splitter accepts the external beams output from the M2 and splits them into two rays for energy harvesting and data receiving.
-The PV module can convert beam energy into electrical power for charging.
-The APD module is used to detect the data signal.
+The beam splitter is applied to accept the external beams output from the M2 and split them into two rays. for independent energy harvesting and data receiving.
+The PV module receives one of the rays for energy harvesting where the optical energy can be converted into electrical power after photoelectric conversion.
+The APD module captures the remaining rays for data reception, where the light signal is detected.
 The spatially separated resonator is made by reflectors M1, M2, and a TIM.
 Among them, M1 and M2 constitute the resonant cavity for beams oscillation.
-Subject to material properties, the size of the gain medium is usually relatively small in order to achieve high conversion efficiency.
-Thus, the beam size is usually greater than the gain medium, which causes unignorable beam loss.
 The TIM is placed on the optical path in front of the gain, which is used to change the phase of the resonant beam for beam compression and promoting the beam incidence.